paulwarren/nzde/dict/W/README.md

  <i>n.</i> food or game that is not farmed

+## Wild Food Festival

+ <i>n.</i> an annual West Coast celebration of wild game and food held at Hokitika

 ## wild ginger

  <i>n.</i> One of two <i>Hedychium</i> spp., <i>gardnerianum</i> (kahili) and <i>flavescens</i> (yellow).
 [Jim Cameron writes: Name and plant known to me from 1950s.
 Now a serious pest plant. <i>Introduced Wildflowers, New Zealand Weeds</i>, Gordon Ell, Bush Press, 1983; <i>Native Forest Restoration</i>, Tim Porteous, QEII National Trust., 1993.
 NSOD and Collins record wild ginger as <i>NAmer</i> but with reference to a wholly different plant, <i>Avarum canadense</i>.]